iRobotEducation/create3_docs/docs/setup/discovery-server.md

 ## Configure Server

-1. Start the discovery server on the computer that you wish to use as your server by replacing <SERVER_IP> with the server’s IP address.
+1. Start the discovery server on the computer that you wish to use as your server by replacing <SERVER_IP> with the computer's IP address.

         fastdds discovery -i 0 -l <SERVER_IP> -p 11811